How to watch the Callum Smith vs Nieky Holzken fight on TV and what channel is it on?

 Callum Smith will go head to head with Nieky Holzken after Jürgen Brähmer had to pull out due to injury.
 The fight will take place at the Arena Nürnberger Versicherung on Saturday 24th February 2018

-The winner of this much-publicised World Boxing Super Series semi-final will fight George Groves in the final, following Groves’ successful win against Chris Eubank Jr in last weekend semi-final.
+The winner of this much-publicised World Boxing Super Series semi-final will fight George Groves in the final, following Groves’ successful win against Chris Eubank Jr in last weekend’s semi-final.

 Liverpool-based Callum Smith, 27, is currently unbeaten in his 23 professional fights, having claimed 22 victories in Great Britain and 1 in the United States.